How it Works

 Step 3 - Select Output Format, Process, and Save

 - Use both relative and absolute paths when specifying output location.

-- Specify very detailed file naming pattern: use file attributes, random characters, hashes, meta-data, and more!
+- Specify very detailed file naming pattern: use file attributes, random characters, hashes, EXIF meta-data, and more!

 - Adjust file dates and attributes